NateAustin/fmod-jni/README.md

 ## Usage
 To play sound using FMOD from Java, you will need to build the fmod-jni.jar file, because this repo does not contain the necessary FMOD native libraries.
 * You will need to download the FMOD Studio api for your platform(s).
-* You will need to build the fomd-jni dynamic libs for your platform.
+* You will need to build the fmod-jni dynamic libs for your platform.
 I've included the debug logging dlls for windows and mac, but other platforms are up to you for now.
 Generating the DLL is fairly simple, you should read the SWIG documentation to get an idea of what it's all about.
 There's a visual studio express project to reference as well.
 * put the FMOD dynamic libs in the fmod_runtimes directory.
 The windows dlls I created bind to the logging version of the FMOD dlls, so for windows you will put these files in the runtimes folder:
   * fmodL.dll
   * fmodL64.dll